 Earth Day Deals and Freebies (April 22).
 This environmentally conscious event means you can find deals on products such as LED-bulbs and other eco-friendly goods, and free recycling events for electronics or other hard to recycle goods.

 Lower prices on jewelry can be found because it’s typically a low sales month.
-However, with graduation, Mother’s Day and Father’s Day coming up (when prices will also rise), you might want to think ahead and consider any gifts you might want to purchase a little early and save some money in the process.
+With graduation, Mother’s Dayn and Father’s Day coming up (when prices will also rise), you might want to think ahead and consider any gifts you might want to purchase a little early and save some money in the process.

 Cookware.
 If you have college students moving away soon or need a wedding gift, check out deals on pots and pans, kitchen gadgets, and cooking tools.
 You might also like: